How to Identify Your Skin Type in 5 Easy Steps

 Why Knowing Your Skin Type Is So Important

-Skin is your body’s largest organ, and just like your diet or exercise routine, the care it requires depends on its unique characteristics.
-Products that are perfect for one person may cause breakouts, dryness, or irritation in another.
-That’s why guessing — or copying someone else’s skincare regimen — can often backfire.
+Skin is your body’s most visible protective layer, and just like your diet or exercise routine, the care it requires depends on its unique characteristics.
+Products that are perfect for one person may cause blemishes, dryness, or sensitivity in another.
+That’s why guessing, or copying someone else’s skincare regimen, can often backfire.

 When you know your skin type, you can:

-- Select active ingredients that improve — not inflame — your skin
+• Select ingredients that improve, not affect your skin

 The Five Main Skin Types